ilbonte/statwolf-new-component-plugin/README.md

 }
 ```

-After the new templates are added, they become available when creating a new component.
+After the new templates are added, they become available when creating a new
+component.

 When selecting the template list location in Atom, it is possible to specify
-whether to overwrite the existing templates, in case some freshly imported template
+whether to overwrite the existing templates, in case some freshly imported
-already exists in the destination folder.
+template already exists in the destination folder.

+Another way to sync templates with the package is simply copy the template
+folders in the configured template directory (see atom configurations for
+editing this location).

 #### Creating a template
 New templates can be composed by as many files as needed.
 When creating a new
 template, each file name can be a string that will be parsed by Handlebars.

 As an example, let's consider the Full Form template.
-It is composed by this file structure:
+It is composed by this
+file structure:

 ```
 model